Merging Player Records (Match Records function)

 The circular arrows icon, allows the administrator to remove any duplication in the list.
-It may be that he has loaded all the players in his own database onto the site, and some players in that database were already site members.
+It may be that the administrator has loaded all the players in their own database onto the site, and some players in that database were already site members.
 By matching them, the two records are merged so that information is not lost and statistics for the player are kept together.
 It is always preferable to match member records rather than delete them.
 When the icon is clicked, a list of possible matches is displayed, and the administrator can choose whether or not to match this record with one of the names on that list.

 To match safely and accurately, follow these instructions: